cloudant/cloudant_cookbooks/README.md

 ### Assumptions

   * You already have a working installation of chef (client or solo) to apply the cookbooks
-  * You are running Ubuntu (we use 10.04 LTS), we will likely support other distros soon
+  * You are running Ubuntu (we use 10.04 LTS) or Centos/RHEL 5

 ### Getting Started